• Skip to primary navigation

 FAQ

-Do I have to use cupcake liners?
+Do I have to use muffin liners?

 I prefer using liners for their ease of use and how the muffins look displayed in them.
 The liners also help keep the sides and bottom of the muffins soft and not too dark.
-If you don't have any liners on hand you can spray the tins well with non-stick spray before filling, it's just not my preference.

 Can I make mini muffins?

 This recipe should make 24 mini muffins.
 If you don't have mini liners, be sure to spray your mini muffin tin with non-stick spray.
 The baking time will also decrease, so start checking the muffins after about 10 minutes.
+Jumbo muffins can also be made, but baking time will be longer.

 Can you use regular milk instead of buttermilk in muffins?

-Other Treats You'll Love
+Other Baked Goods You'll Love

 Be sure to follow The Darling Apron on Facebook & Instagram along with what I’m pinning on Pinterest!